Judicial Branch Home >

 4th District Home >

 Harassment Restraining Order

-The law in MN Statute §609.748 allows a person who is being “harassed” to request a Harassment Restraining Order from the court.
-However, there are other practical steps to take before asking the Court for this protection.
-While these steps may or may not take care of the problem completely, the judge will want to know what steps have been taken to resolve the issues before asking the court to get involved.
+The law in MN Statutes § 609.748 allows a person who is being harassed to request a Harassment Restraining Order from the court.
+However, there are other practical steps you could take before asking the court for this protection.
+While these steps may or may not take care of the problem completely, the judge will want to know what steps have been taken to resolve the issues before asking the court to get involved in your situation.

 A victim does not have to report the harassment to the police to ask for a court order.
 Depending on the facts, there may be a filing fee to start a harassment case, which may be waived if you qualify based on low-income for a fee waiver (IFP).